boagriuz/abakaffe/README.md

 8) type ```localhost:8080``` into your browser <br/>

-  - You should see a Congratulation Django is working page! <br/>
+  - You should see the Abakaffe django website, yay! <br/>

 <br/>
 :+1: Looks great - it's ready to merge! :shipit: